Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Endurance is a value measuring how much fight a character has left in them.
-Once a character’s Endurance Pool has been exhausted, either through pain, disheartenment, or whatever means are employed, the character is considered out of the battle.
+Once a character’s Endurance Pool has been exhausted, either through pain, disheartening, or whatever means are employed, the character is considered out of the battle.

 ### Defeat

-Characters who are knocked out of battle are typically not dead--they are simply at the mercy of the opposing characters.
+Characters who are knocked out of battle are typically not dead—they are simply at the mercy of the opposing characters.

-Non-recurring antagonistic characters' fates should be left to the players.
+Non-recurring antagonistic characters’ fates should be left to the players.
 Depending on the narrative type of damage (slashing, stabbing, etc.) these minor characters may perish without aid.